henriquehorbovyi/yahoo-weather/README.md

 # yahoo-weather
-An app to show the current weather in a random location fetched on Yahoo Weather API.
+An app to show the current weather (fetched on Yahoo Weather API) based on the location of the phone.